Non-local computation and the black hole interior: Computation inside black holes

 which we can also express as

 where $I$ denotes the black hole interior.
 We refer to $J_T$ as the \emph{scattering region}.
 If the interaction occurs inside this region, then the output systems $B_-$ and $B_+$ will each enter one of the wedges $E_{\mathcal{R}_-}$ and $E_{\mathcal{R}_+}$.
-Notice that if the input systems are too large, or the interaction in the bulk is associated with a large backreaction, the minimal extremal surface may transition from a connected surface threading through the black hole to a disconnected, brane anchored surface.

-So long as the connected surface remains the minimal one, interactions happening within $J_T$ can be reproduced as non-local computations.
+Interactions happening inside the scattering region can be reproduced as non-local computations.
 To see this, consider the non-local computation circuit shown in figure \ref{fig:non-localcomputation}.
 Relating that picture to our setting, the left and right ends of the shared entangled state represent the left and right CFTs.
 The local operations on the left and right at the first time step can be used to insert the inputs $A_L$ and $A_R$ into the bulk, and allow the left and right CFTs to evolve under time evolution.
 Then, we consider recovery operations that act on $\mathcal{R}_\pm$.
 Since systems $B_\pm$ have been brought into the corresponding reconstruction wedges $E_{\mathcal{R}_\pm}$, these systems can be extracted from the bulk by acting on $\mathcal{R}_\pm$.
 The swap operation at the middle level then collects both the $+$ halves and both the $-$ halves of the CFTs, so that the final round operations can be taken to be the necessary recovery operations.
 Thus we can reproduce the bulk computation in the form of a non-local computation.
 Further, the needed entangled state was exactly the thermofield double, which has a black hole's entropy worth of mutual information.

 We can also express the relationship to non-local computation in more operational language.
 We consider two agents, Alice$_L$ and Alice$_R$, who initially hold the left and right CFTs respectively.
 Alice$_L$ acts on her CFT to insert $A_L$ into the bulk, Alice$_R$ acts on her CFT to insert $A_R$ into the bulk.
 Both locally apply the time evolution operators for their CFTs.
 Next, Alice$_L$ and Alice$_R$ divide their CFT degrees of freedom and exchange a round of communication to bring the $\mathcal{R}_+$ degrees of freedom to Alice$_R$ and $\mathcal{R}_-$ degrees of freedom to Alice$_L$.
 They then each apply the appropriate recovery operations to produce the $B_-$ and $B_+$ systems.